dragonfly-science/dragonfly-website/content/people/vacancies/content.md

 We are an inclusive and friendly company, focused on collaboration and innovation.
 We strive to provide an excellent work environment.

-### Graduate data scientist
+### Senior data scientist

-This position is an entry-level role.
-You will work alongside senior data scientists to prepare work for our clients.
-We are seeking candidates who are efficient, productive, and fast learners.
-The work will range widely, including initial data exploration, model development (Bayesian and/or ML), data visualisation, and preparing presentations and reports.
-We use reproducible methods, and you will be writing code.

-You can find more information [here](graduate-data-scientist.html).

-Applications close on Saturday, 14 March 2020.

-### Early-career fisheries scientist

-We are looking for an early-career fisheries scientist with data analysis and modelling skills to contribute to projects related to fisheries and their environmental impacts (e.g., bycatch) in New Zealand and internationally.

-You can find more information [here](early-career-fisheries-scientist.html).
+You can find more information [here](senior-data-scientist.html).

-Applications close on Saturday, 14 March 2020.
+Applications close on Saturday, 22 March 2021.